OhioHealth Grant Medical Center

-Grant Medical Center was established in 1900 in downtown Columbus, Ohio as the second member hospital of OhioHealth, a not-for-profit, faith-based healthcare system.
+OhioHealth Grant Medical Center is a hospital in Downtown Columbus, Ohio.
+The facility was established in 1900 as the second member hospital of OhioHealth, a not-for-profit, faith-based healthcare system.
 Grant Medical Center is a Level I Trauma Center.

-According to U.S. News & World Report; Regionally Ranked Grant Medical Center #16 in Ohio and nearly at the level of nationally ranked U.S. News Best Hospitals in 3 adult specialties.
+U.S. News & World Report regionally ranked Grant Medical Center #16 in Ohio and nearly at the level of nationally ranked U.S. News Best Hospitals in 3 adult specialties.
 OhioHealth Grant Medical Center is also recognized as a teaching hospital.

 The hospital replaced St. Francis Hospital, also known as Starling Medical College.
-Grant Medical Center operated a 16-story building, Baldwin Tower, from 1968 to its demolition in 2004.
+The hospital was designed by R. A. Sheldon of New York, with assistance from George Bellows Sr. Grant Medical Center operated a 16-story building, Baldwin Tower, from 1968 to its demolition in 2004.

 Services and clinical programs

 Trauma care

 Grant Medical Center has a Level I Trauma Center in Columbus having been verified as such in 1993.

 Surgery

 Grant Medical Center performed 8,110 annual inpatient and 12,617 outpatient surgeries according to U.S. News & World Report.
 Grant Medical Center is also a teaching hospital offering Surgical Critical Care Fellowships.